quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC stores information about every packet sent.
-It's expected implementations will index this per-packet information by packet number and store the per-packet field detailed below for loss recovery and congestion control.
+It's expected implementations will index this per-packet information by packet number and store the per-packet fields detailed below for loss recovery and congestion control.
 Additionally, implementations must ensure that any reliable frames being transmitted are tracked in case of loss.